Vorlent/BoostedMod/README.md

 in parallel.
 Things like path finding can be rewritten so that entities request a path, and once all Entity.update, etc. finish, we have a pile of paths to compute in parallel.
 This possibly introduces one tick of delay, and it has the obvious downside of requiring every entity class that touches path finding to be rewritten.
+Chunk ticks and monster spawners can be run in parallel.

 # Roadblocks and potential problems even if everything goes well